11 Benefits Of Jojoba Oil For Skin And Hair & Side Effects

 A German study showed the healing properties of face masks containing jojoba oil.
 These clay facial masks were part of a cosmetic procedure and could treat lesioned skin and mild acne (4).

 Jojoba oil is non-comedogenic as well, i.e., it doesn’t block pores (5).
 It is very gentle on the skin and is hypoallergenic.
-This makes it a good alternative for people with sensitive skin prone to allergies and breakouts.
+Therefore, using jojoba oil for acne is suggested as it is a good alternative for people with sensitive skin prone to allergies and breakouts.

 2. Can Moisturize Your Skin